Tiramisu-Compiler/tiramisu/benchmarks/linear_algebra/blas/level3/sgemm/gpu/README.md

 Since cublas is column-major by default, we swap inputs to get C in row major format.
 This assures that the operations are exactly same between Tiramisu and cuBLAS.

+There are two different schedules implemented in files `generator1.cpp` and `generator2.cpp`. `generator1` uses alternates between two shared memory buffer spaces at each iteration, while `generator2` uses two step global->shared copy with single shared buffer as explained in the Diesel paper.
+You can switch between implementations via `CMakeLists.txt` file.